HajrullaAlesia/Task-Management/README.md

 - Marking tasks as done or to do
 - Searching and filtering tasks
 - Paginated view for better UX
+- User authentication with login, logout, and signup functionality

 The backend is built using **Django REST Framework**, while the frontend uses **Svelte** with **Tailwind CSS**.